 - Smart Traveler Enrollment Program (STEP) – Enroll for free at STEP.state.gov to receive travel and security updates about your destination, and to help someone reach you in an emergency.
 Groups or organizations can create an account and upload a spreadsheet with contact details for multiple travelers.

-Cancellation/Interruption Protection TravelPerks Dream Vacations has negotiated a very comprehensive and competitive Trip Cancellation/Interruption protection program that is available exclusively to our valued customers.
+Cancellation/Interruption Protection - TravelPerks Dream Vacations has negotiated a very comprehensive and competitive Trip Cancellation/Interruption protection program that is available exclusively to our valued customers.
 We highly recommend this protection.
-While not required, we do recommend that you download a copy of your policy and bring it with you on your trip Ė that way youíll have all the details and phone numbers you need while traveling.
+While not required, we do recommend that you download a copy of your policy and bring it with you on your trip – that way you’ll have all the details and phone numbers you need while traveling.

-Document Requirement Please visit our FAQs page (Under Cruising FAQs) to review Documents Required For All Passengers.
+Document Requirement - Please visit our FAQs page (Under Cruising FAQs) to review Documents Required for All Passengers.
 It contains very important information to which you must adhere.
-It is the passengersí sole responsibly to have all needed documents to travel.
+It is the passengers’ sole responsibly to have all the needed documents to travel.

-Mandatory Pre-Registration The cruise lines, resorts, other vacation suppliers, and government require you to pre-register information with them prior to your travel.
-This may be done by online at the appropriate vendorís company website.
-We highly recommend doing this AT LEAST 14 days prior to travel and as far in advance as possible.
+Mandatory Pre-Registration - The cruise lines, resorts, other vacation suppliers, and the government require you to pre-register information with them before your travel.
+This may be done online at the appropriate vendor’s company website.
+We highly recommend doing this AT LEAST 14 days before travel and as far in advance as possible.